 Another use of analytics for Instagram is understanding how effective the channel is as an e-commerce driver, and its attribution to the overall performance of your campaigns.
 By placing a website link in your Instagram bio, Instagram can be used as a website traffic driver.
 Brands that rely on their website traffic for success can use this feature as a complement to their Instagram Feed and Instagram shopping tags.

 Instagram analytics data is available for Instagram Feed posts and Instagram Reels.
 Instagram Stories analytics are also available to brands.
-Additionally, Instagram Live analytics allow you to view the performance of your live streams.
+Additionally, Instagram Live analytics allows you to view the performance of your live streams.
 The metrics available for Feed posts fall under four main categories: Post Visibility, Post Engagement, Content Interest, and Brand Consideration.

 Post Visibility metrics display how many users viewed your post and the number of times your post was viewed.
 These metrics include: